 - not less than and not more than the commercial quantity for the charge of Cultivation of Narcotic Plants – Commercial Quantity (subject to legislation Section 72A)

 - not less than the large commercial quantity for the charge of Cultivation of Narcotic Plants – Large Commercial Quantity (subject to legislation Section 72)

 If you have been charged with a Cultivation of Narcotic Plants offence, it is VERY important that you speak with an expert Drug Lawyer now.

 Why?
 Because if not properly handled, this charge could result in very serious consequences.

 At Furstenburg Law, we specialise in criminal law and have expert knowledge of the defence strategies that can be effectively deployed.
 Remember that it is up to the prosecution to conclusively prove that you had the intention to cultivate a certain quantity of narcotic plants.

 As we have done on numerous occasions, we can offer you powerful legal representation, give professional advice about your expected prospects of defending your charge at trial, and help negotiate a lesser charge whenever possible.

 Our commitment is to ensure the best outcome possible and that you receive a fair trial.
 Put your case in skilful hands.
-Call us today at (03) 9131 2000 or simply click the button below.
+Contact us here.